 7R: How do you work with your actors?
 What kind of script are they given?

-7R: All the actors in the film have very striking faces.
+7R: All the actors in Let the Corpses Tan have very striking faces.
 Did you cast them for what they already were?
 Or did you ask them to do things they’re not used to do?

 7R: Your films are very much about primal feelings and emotions.
 In Strange Colour, it’s the story of this little kid who was traumatised since childhood from seeing his mother get her period.
-In this film, there is always a call back to some sort of orgy that happened in the past, and the way the mechanism of memory alters it and aggrandizes it.
+In Let the Corpses Tan, there is always a call back to some sort of orgy that happened in the past, and the way the mechanism of memory alters it and aggrandizes it.
 Why this interest?

 7R: David Lynch creates images that are very peculiar, and which we don’t necessarily understand, but which leave a very strong sensation.
 Does his cinema speak to you?

 Bruno Forzani: Absolutely.
 100%.
 When I saw Twin Peaks: Fire Walk With Me, I was in shock.
 I didn’t understand everything, but I felt so many things.
 It opened some doors of perception.
 I think the work we are trying to do is also on the viewers’ subconscious.
 Our viewers may not realise some things, but they might be touched by them.
 This is maybe why some people sometimes completely reject our films: there is something disturbing about them, which they don’t understand.
 We really work within this approach.'TWIN PEAKS: FIRE WALK WITH ME left me in shock.
 I didn’t understand everything, but felt so much.'Click To Tweet

 Hélène Cattet: It will be an animated film for adults.

 This interview was originally published on November 8, 2017.